robotraconteur/robotraconteur/docs/python/source/tutorial/ServiceDefinition.rst

      timestamp of when it is sent (from the sender’s clock).
-Wires are full duplex like pipes meaning it has two-way communication, but unlike pipes they are not indexed so there is only one connection per client object reference.
-The wire allows for a “WireConnection" pair to be created with one “WireConnection" on the client and the other “WireConnection" on the service.
-Unlike pipes, each wire member can only create one connection pair per client, per service object instance.
-The “WireConnection" is used by setting the “OutValue" to the current value.
+Wires are full duplex like pipes meaning it has two-way communication, but unlike pipes they are not indexed so there is only one connection per client object reference, per connection.
+The wire allows for a “WireConnection"
+     pair to be created with one “WireConnection" on the client and the other “WireConnection" on the service.
+The “WireConnection" is used by setting the
+     “OutValue" to the current value.
 This sends the new value to the opposite “WireConnection", which updates its “InValue".
 The same can be reversed.
 For instance, setting the “OutValue" on the